BenoitRanque/Template/server/README.md

 ## Usage

-### 1. Create  a .env file
+### 1. Create  .env files

-This file should be placed in the project root folder
+These files should be placed in the project root folder

 ```.env